The Elephant in the Church and Other Curious Stories of Venice

 The elephant shook his head, trumpeting.
 Not liking the idea of having to take another step, he turned around.
 Crossing a bridge often requires courage, but it is not always scary.
 Little did he know some Italian painters, such as Michele Marieschi (1710–1744) liked to transform urban cityscapes by exaggerating the view.
 For example, here we can see the Rialto Bridge with its stalls and the embankments nearby.
 This area was the trading and business center of 18th-century Venice.

 However, in the past Venice did not have any bridges.
-People went from one island to another with their boats or using the ferries of that time.
-The situation changed in the middle of the 13th century, when Venetians started to connect the islands to one another.
+People moved from one island to another by their own boats or using the ferries of the time.
+The situation changed in the middle of the 13th century when Venetians started to connect the islands to one another.
 Initially, the walkways were wooden and later bridges replaced these structures.
 Only in the 19th century did they add guardrails due to an increase in people falling into the water.
 Today, the city has more than 400 bridges.

-Then, Jacopo the elephant, briefly stopped at a stall to eat fruit and drink coffee.
+Jacopo the elephant then briefly stopped at a stall to eat fruit and drink coffee.
 He went toward Calle del Dose, across Campo della Bragora, and up Salizada Sant’Antonin.
 Running toward the bridge, he realized again that bridges were not for him.
 Instead, he broke into a nearby church.
-All this time soldiers had been firing their rifles at his bulletproof, thick skin.
+All this time, soldiers had been firing their rifles at his bulletproof, thick skin.

 It is a pity that the red priest was not around at that time.
 His music might have entertained Jacopo on his last journey.
-Antonio Vivaldi (1678–1741), the red priest, was born in Venice in the parish of San Giovanni in Bragora.
-It is only a ten-minute walk from Saint Mark’s square.
+Antonio Vivaldi (1678–1741), the red priest, was born in Venice in the parish of San Giovanni in Bragora, only a ten-minute walk from Saint Mark’s Square.
 However, at that time it was a fairly unfashionable part of Venice.
 Vivaldi got his nickname, the red priest, because of his fiery red hair.
 His father was Giovanni Battista, a violinist, also known as the redhead.

 It is interesting that in this probable portrait of Vivaldi, the artist does not show the composer as a priest.
 Vivaldi is wearing a fashionable and slightly informal dress and a wig.
 However, Pope Innocent XIII would soon ban the wearing of wigs by priests.

 Vivaldi began studying to become a priest when he was 15 years old.
-By the age of 25 Vivaldi was an ordained priest.
-But this role had not been easy for him.
-From his childhood he had suffered, most likely from asthma.
+By the age of 25, Vivaldi was an ordained priest.
+This role had not been easy for him though.
+From his childhood he had suffered most likely from asthma.
 Therefore, while training for the priesthood Vivaldi remained at home with his parents.
-Because of his illness he had to leave the alter without completing the mass on several occasions.
+Because of his illness, he had to leave the alter without completing the mass on several occasions.
 However, some suspect that he probably rushed away from the alter to jot down his musical notes.

 Vivaldi was able to combine his passion for music with the priesthood.
 He became a violin teacher at the Ospedalle della Pietà, which was a convent, orphanage, and music school in Venice.
 It was not long before Vivaldi began to organize young ladies into small chamber orchestras.
 They would become famous throughout the city, attracting visitors from all over Europe.

-During the 18th century, Venice reached her apogee as the pleasure capital of Europe.
-Here Francesco Guardi shows the celebration organized in honor of the Russian Counts who visited Venice in 1782.
+During the 18th century, Venice reached its apogee as the pleasure capital of Europe.
+Here Francesco Guardi shows a celebration organized in honor of the Russian Counts who visited Venice in 1782.
 Among the multitude of people, we can see the orphan girls from the Pietà.

 Perhaps the guests could listen to Vivaldi’s music all year round.
 One of his famous violin concerti is the Four Seasons.
 This music does more than express the physical world: the buzzing of flies or the barking of dogs.
 It conveys the spirit of the seasons, heavy summer or the trembling arrival of spring.
 This musical work is one of the earliest examples of program music or music with a narrative element.
 We can conjure up the return of spring and the festive songs of birds.